OpenReqEU/similarity-detection/README.md

 ## Introduction

-The component is based in td-idf numerical statistic.
+The component is based in tf-idf numerical statistic.
 The aim of the API is to calculate the similarity score between multiple pairs of requirements.

 ## Technical description